DeviceProvider#

 key – the key to get

-- hide_provider(name: str) None #
+- hide_provider(name: str) None#

 Make

-hide the devices from the factory withname
+providerhide the devices from the factory withname.This function is used when

 - Parameters: